Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Evaluating Probes on Downstream Tasks

+We evaluate the probes trained against the target features on the corresponding downstream target tasks, i.e., image generation, depth estimation and image segmentation.
+To obtain the predictions, we feed the outputs from the probes into the decoder from the corresponding target model.
+Specifically, we report the FID~\cite{Seitzer2020FID} scores on 5k images from COCO-val2017~\cite{coco} for gen probes, accuracy on the DA-2K~\cite{depth_anything_v2} benchmark for depth probes, and mIoU~\cite{jain2023oneformer} on the COCO-val2017~\cite{coco} set for seg probes.
+We average the scores over all layers for easier comparison.
+As shown in \cref{tab:probe_task}, probes trained for our \modelname outperform those for the baseline LLaVA-1.5~\cite{liu2023improvedllava} model across all probing tasks, proving the improved visual representation quality owing to our embedding optimization approach.

-In this section, we present visualizations for the outputs for the probes trained on the single-encoder LLaVA-1.5 model in Sec.
+\textbf{Visualizing Probe Outputs.} We present visualizations for the outputs for the probes trained on the single-encoder LLaVA-1.5 model in Sec.
 3 in the main text.
 We provide the ground-truth visualizations from the teacher models in \cref{fig:gt_probe}.

 As shown in \cref{fig:d_probe}, the probe visualizations for the first eight layers of LLaVA-1.5 exhibit blob-like patterns, while the later layers progressively enhance the shape and boundary details of the foreground objects.
 In contrast, the probe visualizations for our \modelname demonstrate improved object shapes and boundaries starting as early as layer-4, consistent with the findings on representation quality and layer-wise trends discussed in Sec.
 3 of the main text.
-Nevertheless, the visual quality of our probe outputs still lags behind the original Depth-Anything-v2~\cite{depth_anything_v2}, particularly in accurately representing background objects, as highlighted in \cref{fig:gt_probe}.
-Additionally, we present probe visualizations for the segmentation and generative representations in \cref{fig:s_probe} and \cref{fig:g_probe}, respectively.
+Additionally, we present probe visualizations for the seg and gen representations in \cref{fig:s_probe} and \cref{fig:g_probe}, respectively.